gsalaman/recipes/ravioli.md

 Cook in boiling salted water for 7 min.

 timing:  started pasta at 1:30, followed by filling.
 Done at 2:20.
+Started rolling at 3:30.
+Assembly done at 4:20.

 ## Take 1
 First:  Drain ricotta.